VicMontanez/WikiSearch/README.md

-//Wikisearch API & using Axios
+//Wikisearch API & using Axios JS